+Basic Types.
+Chapel's basic scalar types include boolean values (bool), signed and unsigned integers (int and uint), real and imaginary floating point values (real and imag), complex values (complex), and strings (string).
 All of Chapel's numeric types use 64-bit values by default, though users can override this choice by explicitly specifying a bit width.
 For example, uint (8) would specify an 8-bit unsigned integer.
-All types in Chapel have a default value that is used to initialize variables that are otherwise uninitialized.
+All types in Chapel have a default value that is used to initialize variables that the user has not initialized.
 Numeric values default to zeroes, booleans to false, and strings to empty strings.

-Chapel supports record and class types, each of which supports objects with member variables and methods.
-Records are declared using the record keyword and result in in-place memory allocation.
+Chapel supports record and class types, each of which supports the creation of objects with member variables and methods.
+Records are declared using the record keyword and result in local memory allocation.
 Classes are declared using the class keyword and use heap-allocated storage.
 Records support value semantics while classes support reference semantics.
 For example, assigning between variables of record type will result in a copy of the record members by default.
 In contrast, assigning between variables of class type results in the two variables aliasing a single object.
 Records can be thought of as being similar to C++ structs while classes are similar to Java classes.